 This testimony is part of a chain pushback from Bulgaria to Greece, and subsequently to Turkey.
 This account covers the first pushback ordeal of Bulgaria to Greece, while the testimony “We were lucky to find a small pool of water and we drank from it like we were animals” covers the second pushback ordeal from Greece to Turkey.

 On January 17, 2022 the respondent and two other people on the move (POM) were pushed back from Ivaylovgrad, Bulgaria to Mikro Dereio, Greece.
-This incident is the first part of a chain-pushback the respondent and his two friends experienced when trying to cross the European external border.
+This incident is the first part of a chain-pushback the respondent and his two friends experienced.
 The second part of the chain-pushback is documented here “We were lucky to find a small pool of water and we drank from it like we were animals”

 The respondent is a 32-year-old male Moroccan.
 He started his journey with two Moroccan male friends, between 27 and 32 years old, from Edirne, Turkey on January 13, 2022.

-The group left Edirne at around 8 pm and walked for two hours until they arrived at the Turkish-Greek border fence at around 10 pm where they waited for 30 minutes before crossing the border close to the village Bosna by using a rope ladder.
-The respondent noted cameras at the border fence two or three kilometres away.
+The group left Edirne at around 8 pm and walked for two hours until they arrived at the Turkish-Greek border fence at around 10 pm, when they crossed the border.

 The journey of the group within Greece was continued by walking for two days (January 14 and 15) on unpaved roads and trails in the mountains in order to not be noticed by the authorities until they arrived at the Bulgarian border.
 They only took smaller breaks to sleep for approximately two hours in between.
 They didn’t enter any villages on the way but passed them at a distance in order to avoid any potential risk of being noticed.

 On January 16, 2022, at 2 am they arrived at a place in the mountains near the village of Zoni where they ate and rested for approximately five hours.
 The respondent stated that he didn’t think they were seen or noticed by any authorities controlling the area or any cameras.
-Around 7 am on the same day the group continued walking and crossed the land border to Bulgaria by running for approx. 2 kilometres and 30 minutes and then continued walking at a normal pace for 15 kilometres through mountains and on muddy grounds.
-They had to cross a river.
-The respondent identified the river and the crossing point as the Arda river close to the village of Madzharovo.
+Around 7 am on the same day the group continued walking and crossed the land border to Bulgaria, then continued walking at a normal pace for approximately 15 kilometres through mountains and on muddy grounds.
+They had to cross a river, which the respondent identified as the Arda river.

 “It was such a muddy and slippery mountain.
 My friend was about to fall from a hill and nearly died… We kept walking until it was night and foggy and we couldn’t see anything.”